anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 # Application-Layer Protocol Negotiation (ALPN) IDs

 {{-svcb}} defines the "alpn" key, which is used to identify the protocol suite of a service binding using its Application-Layer Protocol Negotiation (ALPN) ID {{-alpn}}.
-There is an ALPN ID for CoAP over TLS that was defined in {{-coap-tcp}}.
+For CoAP over TLS an ALPN ID was defined in {{-coap-tcp}}.
 As using the same ALPN ID for different transport layers is not recommended, an ALPN for CoAP over DTLS has also been registered in {{iana}}.
 To discover CoAP services that secure their messages with TLS or DTLS, these ALPN IDs can be used in the same manner as for any other service secured with transport layer security, as described in {{-svcb}}.
 Other authentication mechanisms are currently out of scope.

-# Constructing a CoAP URI from a SVCB Resource Record
-TBD Christian

 # Security Considerations